tickadoo-mcp

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the 7 parameters with 100% schema coverage and no output schema, the description provides sufficient context on the tool's behavior and output structure (scored recommendations with reason).
-It does not detail the full return shape but is adequate for understanding.
+Given the 7 parameters are fully documented in the schema and there is no output schema, the description covers the tool's behavior comprehensively.
+It explains input handling and output structure (scored recommendations with reason), leaving no critical gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.